seancarmody/ngramr/README.md

 The underlying data is hidden in web page, embedded in some Javascript.
 This package extracts the data an provides it in the form of an R dataframe.

-The code was adapted from a Python script available from [Culturomics](http://www.culturomics.org/Resources/get-ngrams).
+The code was adapted from a handy Python script available from [Culturomics](http://www.culturomics.org/Resources/get-ngrams).
 I believe it was written by [Jean-Baptiste Michel](https://twitter.com/jb_michel).